-STRATEGIC REPORT

-Achievement and performance
+STRATEGIC REPORT Achievement and performance Charitable activities

-Charitable activities

-The Charity was established in 1982, we provide services for disabled children and young people from pre-school to 25 years, in particular those on the autistic spectrum, and we provide support for their families.
+The Charity was established in 1982, we provide services for disabled children and young people from age 7 to 31 years old, in particular those on the autistic spectrum, and /or additional needs and we provide support for their families.
 We aim to ensure disabled people enjoy a rich and full individual and family life, engaging with, and contributing to, their local community.